 The 12 Dimensions

 There is an article to explain each of the 12 dimensions; they are listed and linked below.
 Each Dimension is a spectrum with two opposing tendencies at either end.
-Through our assessment, any person can be "mapped" to a point along each of those spectrums (the "snapshot"), and the combination of these snapshots creates a unique, individual cultural profile.
+Through our Culture Mapping Inventory (CMi) assessment, any person can be "mapped" to a point along each of those spectrums (the "snapshot"), and the combination of these snapshots creates a unique, individual cultural profile.
 Things get even more interesting when you see the Group Report for your intercultural team.

 To begin your culture learning journey, Contact us or get our mini-ebook: Inter-Cultural Intelligence: from surviving to thriving in the global space.